SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/environment-modules.md

 - Provide more background
 - Any notes about system-wide versus module installations of software
 - Generally say when you would need to use them (on ssh gateway, in certain slurm scripts)
+- Explain how Rcommon includes R and all the common dependencies for things like sf

 ## Module commands